Nayanthara: Media image and artistry

 Divya J Shekar of Forbes India noted, "What sets Nayanthara apart from most male stars is her presence and popularity across all the five South Indian states."
 Saradha U of The News Minute credit her "unique filmography" – a blend of commercial and content-driven films, as a reason of her success.
 Kayalvizhi Arivalan of Femina said that Nayanthara made women-centric films "the new norm".
 India Todays Janani K finds her to be "capable of pulling in the crowd even without a male star in the film".
-Nandini Ramnath of Vogue stated that Nayanthara is "southern cinema’s brightest stars".
+Nandini Ramnath of Vogue stated that Nayanthara is "southern cinema's brightest stars".

-Nayanthara became the only South Indian actress to be featured in the Forbes India "Celebrity 100" list of 2018, with her total annual earning credited at 15.17 crore.
 She received the Kalaimamani award, for her "Contribution in Tamil Cinema", in 2010.
 The Hindu referred her as one of the Superstar women in Indian Cinema.

-In Rediff.com's "Top 5 Tamil Actresses" list, she ranked 5th in 2013 and 1st in 2016.
-In "Top Telugu Actresses" list of 2007, she was placed 1st.
-In the "Top 5 Malayalam Actresses" list of 2016, she ranked 4th.
-Nayanthara ranked 3rd in "Hottest Tamil Actresses" list.
-Femina included Nayanthara in it's "Femina Fab 40" list of 2021 and said that she is "hands-down the Lady Superstar".
-Nayanthara became Chennai Times Most Desirable Woman in 2015 and 2016.